kedro-org/kedro/docs/source/logging/logging.md

 # Default logging configuration

-Kedro's [default logging configuration](https://github.com/kedro-org/kedro/blob/main/kedro/framework/project/default_logging.yml) defines a handler called `rich` that uses the [Rich logging handler](https://rich.readthedocs.io/en/stable/logging.html) to format messages.
-We also use the [Rich traceback handler](https://rich.readthedocs.io/en/stable/traceback.html) to render exceptions.
+Kedro's [default logging configuration](https://github.com/kedro-org/kedro/blob/main/kedro/framework/project/default_logging.yml) defines a handler called `rich` that uses the Rich logging handler to format messages.
+We also use the Rich traceback handler to render exceptions.

-By default, Python only shows logging messages at level `WARNING` and above.
-Kedro's logging configuration specifies that `INFO` level messages from Kedro should also be emitted.
-This makes it easier to track the progress of your pipeline when you perform a `kedro run`.
+By default, Python only shows logging messages at level WARNING and above.
+Kedro's logging configuration specifies that INFO level messages from Kedro should also be emitted.
+This makes it easier to track the progress of your pipeline when you perform a kedro run.

 ## Perform logging in your project
 To perform logging in your own code (e.g. in a node), you are advised to do as follows: